-However, since this is the first investigation of item recall for rhyming, alliterative, and dissimilar lists, using closed sets, it seemed appropriate to investigate the replicability of this result.
-In addition, as in the extension of Experiment 1 by Experiment 2, we wished to investigate the role that blocked presentation might have played in obtaining these results.
-The aim of Experiment 4 was to address these issues.
+However, as this is the first investigation of item recall for rhyming, alliterative, and dissimilar lists using closed sets, it seemed appropriate to investigate the replicability of this result.
+Additionally, as in the extension of Experiment 1 by Experiment 2, we wished to investigate the role that blocked presentation might have played in obtaining these results.
+Experiment 4 aimed to address these issues.

-In Experiment 4, we examined whether the pattern of results obtained in Experiment 3 would replicate under unblocked presentation of conditions.
+Experiment 4 examined whether the pattern of results obtained in Experiment 3 would replicate under unblocked presentation of conditions.
 A total of 24 participants each performed immediate serial recall of auditorily presented lists under the same four conditions.
-The materials, design, and procedure were exactly the same as those in Experiment 3, except that presentation of lists was not blocked by condition.
+The materials, design, and procedure were exactly as in Experiment 3, except that presentation of lists was not blocked by condition.

-All the results discussed below were obtained in both the subjects and the items analyses, except where otherwise noted.
-For item recall, the ANOVA indicated a significant effect of similarity (Table 1B).
-The Tukey test indicated exactly the same pattern of results as in Experiment 3: a significant difference between every pair of conditions except the alliterative and the canonically similar conditions, with item recall being highest in the dissimilar condition, in which item recall was higher than that in the rhyming condition, in which item recall was higher than that in the alliterative condition, which did not differ from the canonically similar condition.
+All results discussed below were obtained in both the subject and item analyses except where otherwise noted.
+For item recall, the ANOVA indicated a significant effect of similarity (Table 1).
+The Tukey test indicated exactly the same pattern of results as in Experiment 3: a significant difference between every pair of conditions except the alliterative and canonically similar conditions, with item recall being highest in the dissimilar condition, which was higher than the rhyming condition, which was higher than the alliterative condition, which did not differ from the canonically similar condition.
 A significant effect of similarity on strict serial recall was also obtained.
-A Tukey test on the subjects analysis indicated that all pairwise differences were significant, and a Tukey test on the items analysis indicated the same result, except that the difference between the canonically similar and the alliterative lists was not significant.
-The effect of similarity on order accuracy was significant, and the Tukey test indicated that all pairwise differences were significant, except between the rhyming and the canonically similar lists.
-Finally, for list recall, a planned comparison indicated that the classic PSE was significant, and an ANOVA indicated an overall effect of similarity.
+A Tukey test on the subjects analysis indicated that all pairwise differences were significant, and a Tukey test on the items analysis indicated the same result except that the difference between canonically similar and alliterative lists was not significant.
+The effect of similarity on order accuracy was significant, and the Tukey test indicated that all pairwise differences were significant, except between the rhyming and canonically similar lists.
+Finally, for list recall, a planned comparison indicated that the classic PSE was significant and an ANOVA indicated an overall effect of similarity.

 In summary, and of primary interest for present purposes, the item recall results exactly replicated those of Experiment 3.
 In addition, the strict serial recall results and order accuracy results were also closely similar to those obtained in Experiment 3.
 Overall, we can draw two conclusions from Experiment 4.
-First, the results confirm the critical result from Experiment 3-namely, a reduction of item recall advantage when closed sets were used.
-As in Experiment 3, the item recall advantage was eliminated for alliterative over canonically similar lists and also for rhyming lists over dissimilar lists.
+First, the results confirm the critical result from Experiment 3, namely, a reduction of item recall advantage when using closed sets: as in Experiment 3, the item recall advantage was eliminated for alliterative over canonically similar lists, and also for rhyming lists over dissimilar lists.
 Second, as with Experiment 2, the present results suggest that blocking is not a critical determinant of the effects of phonological similarity on immediate serial recall.